gmtprime/yggdrasil_postgres/README.md

 ## Running the tests

 A `docker-compose.yml` file is provided with the project.
-If  you don't have a Redis database, but you do have Docker installed, then just do:
+If  you don't have a PostgreSQL database, but you do have Docker installed, then just do:

 ```
 $ docker-compose up --build